Morgan Stanley Downgrades First Quantum Minerals (TSE:FM) to Sell

 Morgan Stanley cut shares of First Quantum Minerals (TSE:FM – Get Rating) to a sell rating in a report issued on Tuesday, Stock Target Advisor reports.
 The brokerage currently has C$23.00 target price on the stock.

 FM has been the subject of a number of other reports.
-BNP Paribas upgraded First Quantum Minerals to a buy rating and set a C$30.00 price target for the company in a research report on Wednesday, July 13th.
-Scotiabank dropped their price target on First Quantum Minerals from C$35.00 to C$33.00 in a research report on Thursday, July 28th.
+Raymond James dropped their price target on First Quantum Minerals from C$45.00 to C$32.00 and set an outperform rating for the company in a research report on Tuesday, July 19th.
+Jefferies Financial Group restated a buy rating and issued a C$45.00 price target on shares of First Quantum Minerals in a research report on Thursday, October 6th.
+CIBC dropped their price target on First Quantum Minerals from C$34.00 to C$28.00 in a research report on Tuesday, August 2nd.
 Barclays upped their price target on First Quantum Minerals from C$20.00 to C$22.00 in a research report on Monday, October 17th.
-Raymond James dropped their price target on First Quantum Minerals from C$45.00 to C$32.00 and set an outperform rating for the company in a research report on Tuesday, July 19th.
-Finally, Deutsche Bank Aktiengesellschaft dropped their price target on First Quantum Minerals from C$32.00 to C$30.00 in a research report on Wednesday, October 5th.
-Three investment analysts have rated the stock with a sell rating, seven have issued a hold rating and nine have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock presently has a consensus rating of Hold and a consensus target price of C$33.25.
+Finally, Royal Bank of Canada dropped their price target on First Quantum Minerals from C$42.00 to C$33.00 and set an outperform rating for the company in a research report on Thursday, July 28th.
+Three analysts have rated the stock with a sell rating, seven have issued a hold rating and nine have assigned a buy rating to the stock.
+According to data from MarketBeat, the company currently has a consensus rating of Hold and an average price target of C$33.25.

 First Quantum Minerals Stock Performance